Mythology of Benjamin Banneker: Historical marker in Benjamin Banneker Historical Park, Baltimore County, Maryland

-Historical marker in Benjamin Banneker Park, Washington, DC
+Historical marker in Benjamin Banneker Park, Washington, D.C.

 A historical marker that the National Park Service erected in Benjamin Banneker Park in Washington, D.C., in 1997 states in an unreferenced paragraph:

 Banneker became intrigued by a pocket watch he had seen as a young man.
 Using a knife he intricately carved out the wheels and gears of a wooden timepiece.
 The remarkable clock he constructed from memory kept time and struck the hours for the next fifty years.

 However, Banneker reportedly completed his clock around 1753 at around the age of 21, when he was still a young man.
 No historical evidence shows that he constructed the clock from memory.

 Further, it is open to question as to whether the clock was actually "remarkable".
 Silvio Bedini reported that at least four clockmakers were working in Annapolis, Maryland, before 1753, when Banneker completed his own clock.

 A photograph on the historical marker illustrates a wooden striking clock that Benjamin Cheney constructed around 1760.
 The marker does not indicate that the clock is not Banneker's.
 A fire on the day of Banneker's funeral reportedly destroyed his own clock.

-Historical marker in Newseum, Washington, DC
+Historical marker in Newseum, Washington, D.C.

 In 2008, when the Newseum opened to the public on Pennsylvania Avenue in Washington, D.C., visitors looking over the avenue could read a historical marker that stated:

 Benjamin Banneker assisted Chief Surveyor Andrew Ellicott in laying out the Avenue based on Pierre L'Enfant's Plan.
 President George Washington appointed Ellicott and Banneker to survey the boundaries of the new city.

 Little or none of this appears to be correct.
 Banneker had no documented involvement with the laying out of Pennsylvania Avenue or with L'Enfant's Plan.
 Andrew Ellicott surveyed the boundaries of the federal district (not the "boundaries of the new city") at the suggestion of Thomas Jefferson.
 Ellicott (not Washington) appointed Banneker to assist in the boundary survey.